aws-samples/amazon-eks-custom-amis/README.md

 - The `boot=UUID=<disk uuid>` from the grub boot configuration has been revmoed.
 This prevents instances from being stuck booting when FIPS mode is enabled
 - `firewalld` service is disabled.
 - The SELinux boolean `container_manage_cgroup` is enabled to support containers.
+- Hardening frameworks such as the DISA STIG that enable SELinux require the VPC CNI `aws-node` container be run in privileged mode.
+- Packer does not support RHEL 8 in FIPS mode.
+SSH authentication breaks once FIPS is enabled.
+This repository enables FIPS as the last step as a workaround.

 ### Fetching the Kubernetes Build Information